petrbouchal/statnipokladna/README.md

 ## Installation

-The package is not on CRAN.
+The package is not yet on CRAN.

 You can install the current released version of statnipokladna from [GitHub](https://github.com/petrbouchal/statnipokladna) with: